St Paul’s letters are hard to understand.

 Imagine the outrage: “Paul, you can’t say wild things like that!
 People will go do whatever they want if there’s ‘no condemnation.
 You are so irresponsible.
 A closet libertine, I am sure.”
 LOL.

 Paul apparently drew that kind of response because he has addressed this objection, earlier, in Chapter 5, where he says, in verse 15: “What then?
-Should we sin because we are not under law but under grace?
+Should we sin because we are not under the law but under grace?
 By no means! “

-We can’t let the world, our fear, our limitations, the devil, the whatever, rob us of the peace that we have in Christ Jesus.
+We can’t let the world, our fear, our limitations, the devil, whatever, rob us of the peace that we have in Christ Jesus.